+ARS Special Arbitration.
 In January 2010, we filed an arbitration proceeding against UBS Financial Services, Inc. ("UBS") with the Financial Industry Regulatory Authority ("FINRA") pursuant to the Auction Rate Securities ("ARS") Special Arbitration Procedures established by FINRA for securities firms who entered into settlement agreements with the SEC regarding the firms' sales of auction rate securities.
 We also filed a separate FINRA arbitration proceeding against Morgan Stanley & Co., Inc. ("Morgan Stanley") pursuant to the ARS Special Arbitration Proceedings established for securities firms that entered into settlement agreements with the Office of the New York State Attorney General.
 At the relevant time we held an aggregate of \$12.2 million in ARS from UBS and Morgan Stanley, which turned out to be illiquid.
 In October 2008, we accepted offers to repurchase our \$12.2 million of ARS, at par value, from these two investment banks that sold them to us pursuant to the settlement agreements, but did not waive any claims for consequential damages.
 In both arbitration proceedings, we are seeking consequential damages as a result of our inability to access funds invested in ARS that UBS and Morgan Stanley sold to us, including losses with respect to a planned strategic business acquisition and related due diligence costs.
-The arbitration against Morgan Stanley is currently set for hearing in Salt Lake City, Utah beginning in October 2011, and the arbitration against UBS is currently set for hearing in Salt Lake City, Utah and will likely be held in January 2012.
-We cannot predict the outcome of these proceedings.
+The arbitration against Morgan Stanley is currently set for hearing in Salt Lake City, Utah, with the first half of the hearing scheduled to begin November 29, 2011 and the second half scheduled to begin on March 12, 2012 having been rescheduled from October 2011.
+The arbitration against UBS is currently set for hearing in Salt Lake City, Utah in January 2012.
+We have made significant damages claims in these proceedings, and if we prevail with respect to some or all of our claims, we may be entitled to a material recovery against one or both of the defendants.
+We cannot, however, predict the outcome of these proceedings or the magnitude of any potential recovery.